When software is being selected for a business process, there are essentially two ways they can go: SaaS or Custom Software.

 Popular SaaS Software in the market:

-Some of the top SaaS softwares are SurveyMonkey, Hubspot, Microsoft, Asana, SAP concur, ProofHub, Mailchimp, Canva, DeltaSalesApp, etc.
+Some of the top SaaS software are SurveyMonkey, Hubspot, Microsoft, Asana, SAP Concur, ProofHub, Mailchimp, Canva, DeltaSalesApp, etc.

 Key features of Customized Application Software:

 Pros of Custom software: